atosystem/MusicChain/music-dapp/docker/ipfs/README.md

     - Resilient: There is no central servers.
 This properties prevent some degree of censorship, allowing files to sustain a way more longer life than their centralized counterparts.

 ## Setup
-1. Run `./setup.sh` in the root folder.
+1. Run `./setup.sh` in the music-dapp folder.
 ```
 ./setup.sh
 ```